jeromehue/PLD-COMP/README.md

 ## Tests
 Run tests with `make test`.<br/>
 Detailed test results will go into `tests/out/`.
+As the time of writing, the 'codeblocks' and 'unary-operators' tests fail,
+because they cover unimplemented features.